BowlingSeriously.com Guide #6 - Last updated December 2021

 Use video to see if you can tell if something looks off.
 Or ask a coach or a sympathetic friend to check if there is anything wrong with your technique.
 But keep in mind that slumps can just as easily be due to an issue with your mental game.

 13. Consider going back to basics.

 If it turns out you do have a problem with your technique, is it because you been trying something new because you have seen a successful pro do it, or because you were told it's the way it should be done?
 Pros sometimes win with techniques that are not textbook.
 It could even be that something that is textbook is not best for you right now.
 Go back to the technique you were using when you were bowling better.
-Once your confidence returns, give that technique a try again.
+Once your confidence returns, give that new technique a try again.

 14. Work to feel good about yourself.

 Is bowling your only activity in life?
 A well-balanced life is important for success, and that means also doing non-bowling things that can help you through the down times of bowling.
 Participate in something else that you are good at.
-Even just remembering past successes in all aspects of life, or taking inventory of the things you are good at in all aspects of life, can give you a boost.
+Even just remembering past successes in other of life, or taking inventory of the things you are good at in all aspects of life, can give you a boost.
 Success happens when your sense of self-worth is peaking.

 15. Don't shun support.